7h0mas-R/volumio-plugins/plugins/user_interface/rotaryencoder2/README.md

 <img src="./Images/bouncy_rotary.jpg" width= 500 alt="Oscilloscope trace of bouncing rotary.">

-_Oscilloscope trace of one channel of an ALPS rotary encoder.
+**Img 3:** _Oscilloscope trace of one channel of an ALPS rotary encoder.
 You can see the bouncing during the transition from off to on.
 The bounce here takes about 400µs.
 The ALPS specification allows even up to 2ms._

 To filter the high frequency signals (the spikes) out, you can use a simple extension of your circuit with two resistors (R1 and R2) and a capacitor (C1) per channel.
 I use four resistors of R=10kΩ and two capacitors of C=100nF.
 The timeconstant for charging is